Frustrated Quantum Magnetism on Complex Networks: What Sets the Total Spin

-\textit{Outlook}.---Perhaps the most promising platform for realizing our setup is ion traps, for which there are concrete protocols for engineering arbitrary pairwise Heisenberg coupling with existing technology for several tens of qubits \cite{Korenblit2012, Teoh2020, Davoudi2020}.
+\textit{Outlook}|Perhaps the most promising platform for realizing our setup is ion traps, for which there are concrete protocols for engineering arbitrary pairwise Heisenberg coupling with existing technology for several tens of qubits \cite{Korenblit2012, Teoh2020, Davoudi2020}.
 A large class of networks can also be fabricated in photonic platforms \cite{Tsomokos2010, Kollar2019}, where Heisenberg interactions may be simulated digitally \cite{Lamata2018, Hung2016} or using tailored light-matter coupling \cite{Kay2008}.

-Our results support the general view that hubs promote cohesion across a network \cite{Dynamics_book} (e.g., ferromagnetic ordering \cite{2008_RMP, Bianconi2012_1, Bianconi2012_2, Bianconi2013}), while pointing out the importance of assortativity \cite{Newman2002, Kuramoto_2016}.
+Our findings have parallels in classical network science, where heterogeneity has been found to promote cooperative phenomena.
+For instance, it greatly increases the critical temperature for ferromagnetic Potts models and reduces the synchronization threshold for Kuramoto oscillators \cite{Dynamics_book, Kuramoto_2016}.
+These correlate with a large ground-state total spin, which provides a natural way to synchronize by adding damping and a magnetic field that rotates the spins.
+Furthermore, we show that the impact of heterogeneity can be hugely enhanced by adding disassortative correlations (Fig.~\ref{fig:assortativity}), and that quantum effects can yield a qualitatively different response (Fig.~\ref{fig:wheel}).
+These results strongly encourage the exploration of collective dynamical phenomena on quantum many-body networks.